Translate into the Language of your choice

 Dan 3:18 But if not, be it known unto thee, O king, that we will not serve thy gods, nor worship the golden image which thou hast set up.

-At this juncture, I would like to offer my perspective on whether God can be held accountable for a crime against His own words or if He is merely a part of a deception.
+At this juncture, I would like to offer my perspective on whether God can be held accountable for contradicting His own words, or if He is merely a part of a larger deception.
 To fully comprehend this matter, we must examine our own perceptions and the identity of the individual being judged.
 It is crucial to recognize that the situation in question was, in fact, a judgment.

 Deu 32:4 He is the Rock, his work is perfect: for all his ways are judgment: a God of truth and without iniquity, just and right is he.